LiZhaoLab/DeNovoGene_Transcriptional_Regulation/README.md

 2. Construct the transcriptional regulation network for de novo genes in D. melanogaster.

 ## Scripts
+`combined_regulon_motif.py`
+- combine individual Regulon analysis into a final one.
+  1. The master transcription factor must appear at least 80% of the predictions to ensure a high level of consensus.
+  2. The target genes of the master TFs must appear at least five times to make sure that they do not appear randomly.

 `extract_fca_expression.py`
 - extract sub expression matrix that:
   (1) includes only the counts of transcription factors, de novo gene candidates, and testis-biased genes in each cell, and